nuagenetworks/nuage-metroae/Documentation/deploy/DEPLOY.md

 After you have successfully deployed Nuage Networks VSP components, you may want to upgrade to a newer version at some point in the future.
 See [UPGRADE_SA.md](UPGRADE_SA.md) for standalone deployments and [UPGRADE_HA.md](UPGRADE_HA.md) for clustered deployments.

 ## Questions, Feedback, and Contributing
-Get support via the [forums](https://devops.nuagenetworks.net/forums/) on the [MetroAE site](https://devops.nuagenetworks.net/).
+Get support on the [MetroAE site](https://devops.nuagenetworks.net/).
 Ask questions and contact us directly at [devops@nuagenetworks.net](mailto:deveops@nuagenetworks.net "send email to nuage-metroaeproject").

 Report bugs you find and suggest new features and enhancements via the [GitHub Issues](https://github.com/nuagenetworks/nuage-metroae/issues "nuage-metroaeissues") feature.

-You may also [contribute](../CONTRIBUTING.md) to MetroAE by submitting your own code to the project.
+You may also [contribute](../../CONTRIBUTING.md) to MetroAE by submitting your own code to the project.